syarul/locomotor/README.md

 Which powered by michael-klein's [hookuspocus](https://github.com/michael-klein/hookuspocus)

-Added features
+Some added features includes:-
 - createContext
 - useContext

 ### What's the different

 - Internally it has ```React.memo``` immitation without using one and you don't need to use ```useCallback``` all over the place to handle efficient rendering.
 Function hooks are only called when state/props changed (*may need to add force render soon*).
-- Reusable function hooks.
+- Reusable function hooks, you can import as many time elsewhere, and the library will isolate each hooks.
 - Do not need ```key``` property when handling list/array mapping.
-- You may not need to ```import``` pragma on every js/jsx that need transpiling.
+- May not need to ```import``` pragma on every js/jsx that need transpiling.
-- It only around 4kb gzip.
+- It's only around 4kb gzip.

 Some concern includes:-
 - Event delegation is a bit wonky now, the patching simply replace the old node if it has eventListener attached.